haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 ### Why do streams have to be opened or closed?

 We mentioned that every time we open a stream the OS needs to dedicate resources, but we never talked about which, or how.
-Most of the times, it depends on the nature of the stream which we have opened – it's not the same to open a socket than to open a file, etc. For the time being, we can concentrate on the files.
+Most of the time, it depends on the nature of the stream which we have opened – it's not the same to open a socket than to open a file, etc. For the time being, we can concentrate on the files.

 Whenever a new file stream is open, the OS dedicates a file descriptor, commonly known as a file handle, to the